 4. Mental health

+There is no doubt mental health and nutrition are interlinked.
 Mental health plays an enormous role in our daily decision-making–food choices included.

 Depression, anxiety and anger are all interlinked with overindulgences in unhealthy foods.